Covid-19 / Coronavirus and walking in the United Kingdom

 - All masks, even ungraded ones, help you stop touching your face.

-- There is no published evidence on the effectiveness of masks in protecting people from covid-19.
+- Incredibly, there is still very little published evidence on the effectiveness of community (i.e. not hospital) use of face masks in protecting people from covid-19.
 Empirically, they are what medical staff in 'red zones' used, and survived.

 - These look like WW2 gas masks, they can be 'half' (covering nose and mouth) or 'full' (covering the eyes as well)